jaganmn/misc/R_install/README.md

 make preconfigure
 ```

-to download and unpack R sources into
+to download and unpack the R sources into
 `SRCDIR=R-<major>.<minor>.<patch>` (version set in `Makefile`) and
 create a build directory `BLDDIR=R-<major>.<minor>.<patch>-build`
 containing a copy of `config.site`.
 Run